vivekshivam/Data-Driven-Recipe-Generator/README.md

-# **Recipe Genie: Using Machine Learning to Find Recipes Based on Ingredients You Already Have**
+# **Recipe Generator: Using Machine Learning to Find Recipes Based on Ingredients You Already Have**

-**Recipe Genie** is a web application designed to help users discover recipes based on the ingredients they already have on hand.
-Just enter your ingredients, and Recipe Genie will provide a list of delicious recipes to try!
+**Recipe Explore** is a web application designed to help users discover recipes based on the ingredients they already have on hand.
+Just enter your ingredients, and Recipe Explore will provide a list of delicious recipes to try!

 ---